 For a minor in Religion, a student must complete 18 hours in addition to REL 101 and 102.
-Three hours must be taken from each of the six areas in the religion curriculum.
+Three hours must be taken from each of the five areas in the religion curriculum plus one additional REL elective.

 For a minor in Biblical Languages, a student must take 12 hours of Greek and 12 hours of Hebrew.